πŸ“– Glossary

 precision

-recall F1 Standard classification metrics.
+Standard classification metrics.
 Precision = fraction of predicted-positive frames that are correct; recall = fraction of true behavior frames detected; F1 = their harmonic mean.

 project config